 INVESTING IN OUR COMMON STOCK INVOLVES CERTAIN RISKS.
-SEE " RISK FACTORS" STARTING ON PAGE 3.

-The selling stockholders listed on page 15 are offering and selling 500,000 shares of our common stock under this prospectus.
-On June 5, 2003, Equinix sold Series A-2 Convertible Secured Notes to the selling stockholders.
-The shares being offered by the selling stockholders were acquired from Equinix when the selling stockholders exercised common stock warrants issued in connection with the sale of Series A-2 Convertible Secured Notes.

-The selling stockholders may offer their Equinix stock through public or private transactions, on or off the Nasdaq National Market, at prevailing market prices, or at privately negotiated prices.

-Our common stock is traded on The Nasdaq National Market under the symbol "EQIX."
-On September 22, 2003, the closing bid price of the common stock on The Nasdaq National Market was \$23.37 per share.
+SEE "RISK FACTORS" STARTING ON PAGE 3.
+The selling stockholders listed on page 16 are offering and selling 5,369,732 shares of our common stock under this prospectus.
+The selling stockholders may offer their Equinix stock through public or private transactions, on or off the Nasdaq National Market, at prevailing maprivately negotiated prices. rket prices, or at Our common stock is traded on The Nasdaq National Market under the symbol "EQIX."
+On June 27, 2003, the closing bid price of the common stock National Market was \$8.80 per share. k on The Nasdaq